 I’ve also been drawn to working with clients who have been ‘spiritual abused’ as well.
 By this I mean clients who have had God’s Word twisted and manipulated to mean things that were not intended by the loving Father who gave us His Word.
 Everyone’s story is different, and topics such as physical abuse, sexual abuse, emotional abuse, misuse of authority, etc. may have been justified through the use of ‘spiritual language.’
 If such words resonate with you, I would love to sit and learn more of your story.
 This is one website that gives voice/stories by some who have come from such a background https://www.recoveringgrace.

-I’m excited to join the team at Journey and return to Harrisonburg, VA after being away for four years!
+I’m glad to be part of the team here at Journey, and happy to be in the Harrisonburg area once again after being away in grad school for 4 years.
 I met my bride, Melissa here (JMU grad) and we have been blessed with two children.
-Charis Joy will turn 4 this year, and Micah William is 1.
-We will celebrate our 7th year wedding anniversary this year as well!
+Charis Joy will turn 5 this year, and Micah William will be 2.
+We will celebrate our 8th year wedding anniversary this year as well!